 - 'focused' to 'spacious' - Compressed-sounding timbre producing increased volume and projection on the focused end to an open-sounding timbre with less projection on the spacious end.

-- 'thin' to 'fat' - A measure of the tone's strength or 'body.'
-Less resonance on the thin end to abundance of resonance on the fat end.
-How thick a tone sounds is often a consequence of how quickly the note blooms after the pick's attack, its 'pop.'
+- 'thin' to 'fat' - Less resonance on the thin end to abundance of resonance on the fat end.
+How 'thick' a tone sounds is often a consequence of how quickly the note blooms after the pick's attack, its 'pop.'

-This mandolin has a strong mid-range-y timbre, with round, clear trebles and a dry, focused quality that dominates.
-It possesses respectable 'pop' which provides a moderate thickness to notes that are strong and smooth everywhere on the fingerboard, even on the highest notes.
+So, keeping these terms in mind, I find that this mandolin has a mid-range-y timbre, with warm, clear trebles and a dry, focused quality that dominates.
+It possesses respectable 'pop' and notes are strong and smooth everywhere on the fingerboard, even on the highest notes.

 In looking for a focused, traditional-sounding F5 to complement my Heiden, I got more than I was expecting with the Poe.
-It had the timbre I wanted, with more volume than I was expecting, and was impeccably made, to boot.
-Throw in all of the upgrades this mandolin features and it's an excellent example of a modern F5.
+It had the timbre I wanted, with more volume than I was expecting, and was beautifully made, to boot.
+Throw in all of the upgrades this mandolin features and it's a terrific example of a modern F5.